PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 (If you run this nothing will happen, don't worry we'll get to that in a second)

-We create a new object using the "`class`" keyword.
-Making an object is much like making a function (at least in Python).
+We deleted the `pyxel.run(update, draw)` function call for now.

+The word "`class`" is keyword for making objects.

+Just like in functions we have to let Python know what code is "inside of the object" by putting 2 or 4 spaces in front of them.

 Highlight all the code that is supposed to be inside of the class (aka "object") and click `ctrl` + `tab`.
-Just like in functions we have to let Python know what code is inside of the object and what is outside of the object.

-We also deleted the `pyxel.run(update, draw)` function call.
+This will automatically put the correct amount of spaces in front of the highlighted code.

 Now to be able to access x and y in the `update` and `draw` functions we have to add a special parameter (function variable) to `update` and `draw` called "self".